 I did a BA hons at Buckinghamshire children’s university college, a year at Bishopsland and then a masters at the Royal College ofAart.
 After studying I worked for Flow gallery in Notting Hill and taught at Cambridge Regional College and Richmond Community College.
-I now live in Olney Buckinghamshire and am the curriculum coordinator for adult learning art and craft courses in Northamptonshire.
+I now live in Olney Buckinghamshire and am the Curriculum Coordinator for adult learning art and craft courses in Northamptonshire.
 I am lucky enough to have my workshop in my home and make my work from there as well as teach jewellery making.

 What would you do if you weren’t an artist?

 I recently watched the TV programme that followed the Maxillofacial Prosthetics team at Queen Elizabeth Hospital in Birmingham.
 As I was watching I felt as thought this was something I would really enjoy doing.
-I would love to work with them helping people.
+I would love to work with them to help people.
 I really enjoy problem solving and no two prosthetics where the same so threw up challenges for every new one made.